tangjh12/NetflixReposJava/README.md

-Once starting the Glassfish server, there should be a "Hello world" prompt showing up at this endpoint: http://localhost:8080/NetflixReposJava-1.0-SNAPSHOT/api/hello-world One can visit the following endpoint for health check: http://localhost:8080/NetflixReposJava-1.0-SNAPSHOT/api/health-check
+Once starting the Glassfish server, there should be a "Hello world" prompt showing up at this endpoint: http://localhost:8080/NetflixReposJava-1.0-SNAPSHOT/api/hello-world

+One can visit the following endpoint for health check: http://localhost:8080/NetflixReposJava-1.0-SNAPSHOT/api/health-check

+If using IntelliJ Idea, one can change the port number by clicking Run->edit configuration and modify the port in the URL.

 Initially I did not realize that there are Github APIs to list all repositories.
 So I just curled all pages and extracted relevant information all by myself.
 The advantage is that it will less likely hit the rate limit (though I passed GITHUB_API_TOKEN env variable in the request header),